 Opening Times: The exterior can be viewed during any reasonable daylight hours.

-To visit the interior of the chapel you'll need to borrow the key from the Herefordshire Archive and Records Centre, Fir Tree Lane, Rotherwas, Hereford HR2 6LA.
+To visit the interior of the chapel you'll need to collect the key from the Herefordshire Archive and Records Centre (HARC), Fir Tree Lane, Rotherwas, Hereford HR2 6LA.
 Contact them on 01432 260750.

-The key is available 10am-4pm from Tuesday to Friday and at the same time every second Saturday of the month.
+The key is available 10am-4pm from Tuesday to Friday and the second Saturday in each month.

-Facilities: Nearby Hereford has facilities, shops and food outlets.
+Facilities: HARC provides toilet facilities and light refreshments and nearby Hereford has facilities, shops and food outlets.

 Plan a Great Day Out